theobytes/smartblog/content/blog/what-is-cloud-computing.md

   the services you want to use to a cloud provider and you connect to those services over a network.
 ---
 Cloud Computing is the delivery of computing services over a network, the internet mostly.
 This enables small as well as big companies without a budget to spend on computing power to just borrow those computing services and utilize as if they own them.

+## Computing services

+1. Servers
+2. Storage
+3. Networking
+4. Databases
+5. Analytics
+6. Intelligence